-Regarding the table, gun shot Wound's (GSW's) with entry and exit wounds were counted as one wound.
-If the GSW traversed two anatomic regions, the entry wound was listed.
-If the bullet reentered, a second wound was counted.
-Both of complaints.
+The second most common symptom recorded was diarrhea, accounting for 15% of complaints.
 Very widespread among inbound detainees, this condition was promptly treated with three days of ciprofloxacin and imodium as needed.
 The prevalence of diarrhea gradually decreased, and by January 19, no further cases were brought to our attention.
 Approximately 8% of recorded complaints were of constipation.
 This was treated with bisacodyl with near-universal success.